nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210616 Day72
+Did not touch code today.
+Instead read a lot of fastapi and pydantic documentation
+Had an epiphany that we might be building an API proxy
+Will clarify tomorrow but would make life SO MUCH easier if that's what it is

 ### 20210614 Day71
 Migrated an individually owned repo to the big leagues in git.
 Mostly followed [this guide](https://smashingmagazine.com/2014/05/moving-git-repository-new-server/)